Détermination de Formes et Identification

 Main Research Interests :

-The research activity of our team is dedicated to the design, analysis and implementation of efficient numerical methods to solve inverse and/or shape and topological optimization problems in connection with acoustics, electromagnetism, elastodynamics, and waves in general.
+The research activity of our team is dedicated to the design, analysis and implementation of efficient numerical methods to solve inverse and shape/topological optimization problems in connection with acoustics, electromagnetism, elastodynamics, and diffusion.

 Our scientific research interests are three-fold :